James-Cristini/iss_details_script/README.md

 This script uses the API: http://open-notify.org/

-Accepts the following posiitonal command line argument: loc, pass, or people
+Accepts one of the following positional command line argument: loc, pass, or people

 ### `loc`